nextcloud/documentation/developer_manual/client_apis/WebDAV/basic.rst

 Deleting files and folders (rfc4918_)
 -------------------------------------

-A file or folder can be created by sending a :code:`DELETE` request to the file or folder.
+A file or folder can be deleted by sending a :code:`DELETE` request to the file or folder.

 .. code::